Niagui/talkloid_words_2_pitches_analyzer/README.md

 ![image](https://github.com/user-attachments/assets/9bd07a02-8d2a-4e18-a84e-1d1f481b42c7) <br>
 Meet miku, our lord and savior.

-If you need more information, please feel free to email n2iagu2i@gmail.com
+If you need more information, please feel free to shoot me an email at n2iagu2i@gmail.com